lutzer/midi_clock/README.md

 * disconnect external power supply
 * connect programmer *ST-Link V2* to programming pins of blue pill.
 Connect pins *SWDIO, GND, SWCLK, and 3.3V*
+* check if programmer is avalaible with `st-info --probe`
+* for debugging connect seria adapter, see in [docs/hardware.md](docs/hardware.md)

 ## Flash Chip